Key takeaways

 How does the alienation clause work?

-The alienation clause assures the lender that the borrower will repay the funds.
+The alienation clause assures the lender that the borrower will repay the funds owed on a mortgage loan.
 This clause also necessitates that the borrower notify the lender before transferring or assigning the mortgage to anyone else.

 Most importantly, an alienation clause prevents a homebuyer from assuming the current mortgage on the property.
 Without this clause, the new owner could assume the existing mortgage and repay it at that interest rate rather than obtaining a new loan at prevailing rates.